Identification of Foxes

 By the time they are 12 weeks old, the coat has changed from dark grey through chocolate to the typical reddish coat of the adults, and their rounded faces develop the pointed nose typical of the adult.

-Note on the image below how the tops of the outer toes of a fox would not extend beyond a line drawn along the bottom of the inner toes, whereas on the dog’s paw, the tops of the outer toes are higher than the bottom of the inner toes.
+Note on the image left how the tops of the outer toes of a fox would not extend beyond a line drawn along the bottom of the inner toes, whereas on the dog's paw, the tops of the outer toes are higher than the bottom of the inner toes.

 ScatsFox scats (poo) are difficult to distinguish from other carnivore scats and may be confused with scats from cats, large quolls, juvenile Tasmanian devils and small dogs.
 Fox scats are usually about the size of an adult human's finger, roughly cylindrical with a sharply pointed (as distinct from tapered) end.
 Foxes, cats and quolls will often deposit scats on top of tussocks, whereas dogs and devils rarely do.

 Foxes will often bury their kills